sunixzs/openingtimes/README.md

 A small PHP-Class to parse a configuration file with opening time informations to HTML output.

+## Classes

 The main class is located in `Openingtimes.php`.

-In the other classes there are some usecases defined to provide an output for `...Today.php`, the whole `...Week.php` as table and for a `...Tooltip.php` to show additional informations defined in the configuration.
+There are some usecases defined which inherit the main class:

+* `OpeningtimesToday.php` to show what's on today
+* `OpeningtimesWeek.php` to show the whole week as table
+* `OpeningtimesTooltip.php` to show pure HTML
+* `OpeningtimesFuture.php` to show only dates in the future as table

-Use one of these classes as template to create your own which inherits from `Openingtimes`.
+Use one of these classes as template to create your own output.

 ## Configuration